Autumn Equinox Qi Node

 Wei Qi: How the Body Prevents Colds and Flu According to TCM

-As a microcosm of the rhythms and fluctuations of the seasons and their elemental factors to which we are inextricably linked, Chinese medicine would consider the result of our health in one season as being a marker of our lifestyle preparations in the previous seasons as well as in the present.
-With regard to colds […]
+✍️Wendy Brown, Lic.
+Ac.
+As a microcosm of the rhythms and fluctuations of the seasons and their elemental factors to which we are inextricably linked, Chinese medicine would consider the result of our health in one season as being a marker of our lifestyle preparations in the previous seasons as well as in the present. […]

 The Auspicious Gingko, Past and Present

 Until the Song dynasty [960-1279 AD] the Chinese name for Ginkgo was ‘duck foot’ 鴨腳, referring to the shape of its leaves.
-The kernel was called ‘duck foot seed’ 鴨腳子.
-The name was changed to ‘silver apricot’ 銀杏 for the purpose of presentation to the imperial ruler, having been determined that ‘silver’ was auspicious […]
+The kernel was called ‘duck foot seed’ 鴨腳子, which was changed to ‘Silver Apricot’ 銀杏 for the purpose of its presentation to the Imperial ruler.
+It was determined that ‘Silver’ was auspicious and […]

 The Great Learning • Da Xue 大學 Confucian Teaching